-If your schedule allows it, brainstorm a way you can add in a little side-hustle in order to earn a little extra.
+If your schedule allows it, brainstorm a way you can add in a little side-hustle.
+This will help earn a little extra.
 Maybe it is putting in a few hours of overtime.
-Or it could be babysitting a friend’s kids for an hour or two one evening, walking a neighbor’s dog, tutoring middle school kids, music lessons, baking and selling treats, designing custom t-shirts to sell online, managing social media for a local business, copy editing, offering website updates and/or maintenance, etc.
+Or it could be babysitting a friend’s kids one evening, walking a neighbor’s dog, tutoring middle school kids, giving music lessons, baking and selling treats, designing custom t-shirts to sell online, managing social media for a local business, copy editing, offering website updates and/or maintenance, etc.

-Figure out what skills you have to offer those around you and you might be able to bring in extra money each month that can go to your emergency fund. $60 extra may not seem like a lot to some people out there, but it could be huge savings for you.
-The key to making this type of a side hustle a success is that it needs to have little or no start-up and maintenance costs so all the money you earn is saved.
+Figure out what skills you have to offer those around you.
+See if you might be able to bring in extra money each month that can go to your emergency fund.
+Twenty or sixty extra dollars may not seem like a lot to some people out there, but it could be huge savings for you.
+The key to making this type of a side hustle a success is that it needs to have little or no start-up and maintenance costs.
+Save as much of the extra money as possible.
 Side hustles also need to fit in your current schedule without causing you undue stress or having a negative impact on your family.

 To wrap up